 Slowly push the plunger of your French press down but NOT all the way to the bottom.
 If you were to push the plunger all the way down, it would most likely squeeze the grounds and result in an undesirable bitter flavor.
 If bitter is your goal… PLUNG AWAY!
 If your press has allowed some grounds to bypass the plunger you can use a coffee filter to remove them by pouring your brew through the filter. (it is a good idea to rinse your paper filter to remove the paper taste).

-At this point you are most likely eager to enjoy your delicious coffee, after all you’ve worked hard for it… Enjoy your creation!
+At this point you are most likely eager to enjoy your delicious coffee, after all you have worked hard for it… Enjoy your creation!

 Your brew is concentrated therefore adding ice will dilute the brew.
 If you prefer a non-diluted drink you can make ice cubes from a batch and add them to your drink this will allow you to enjoy a full flavor.
 Although we like our coffee with nothing added you can add almost anything you like to your cold brew; milk, cream, cinnamon, caramel, sugar, honey, liquor… the list goes on and on.